A Season of Thanks

 This devotional was written by Kelly McFadden

-All your words are true; all your righteous laws are eternal. —Psalms 119:160
+All your words are true; all your righteous laws are eternal. —Psalm 119:160

 This holiday season, you will most likely hear the song “My Favorite Things” from the Broadway musical The Sound of Music.
 To me this song has always felt out of place during the holidays, until recently.
 I have begun to hear it in a new light, recognizing the famous list of “favorite things” as a list of reasons to be thankful.
 The character Maria, who sings this song, thinks about her list of favorite things when she seeks comfort.